dotnet/docs/docs/standard/analyzers/platform-compat-analyzer.md

 ---
 title: Platform compatibility analyzer
-description: A Roslyn analyzer that can help detect platform compatibility issues in cross-platform .NET 5.0 apps.
+description: A Roslyn analyzer that can help detect platform compatibility issues in cross-platform apps and libraries.
 author: buyaa-n
 ms.date: 09/17/2020
 ---

 # Platform compatibility analyzer

 You've probably heard the motto of "One .NET": a single, unified platform for building any type of application.
 The .NET 5.0 SDK includes ASP.NET Core, Entity Framework Core, WinForms, WPF, Xamarin, and ML.NET, and will add support for more platforms over time. .NET 5.0 strives to provide an experience where you don't have to reason about the different flavors of .NET, but doesn't attempt to fully abstract away the underlying operating system (OS).
-You'll continue to be able to call OS-specific APIs, for example, P/Invokes, WinRT, or the Xamarin bindings for iOS and Android.
+You'll continue to be able to call platform-specific APIs, for example, P/Invokes, WinRT, or the Xamarin bindings for iOS and Android.

-But using platform-dependent APIs on a component means the code no longer works across all platforms.
+But using platform-specific APIs on a component means the code no longer works across all platforms.
 We needed a way to detect this at design time so developers get diagnostics when they inadvertently use platform-specific APIs.
 To achieve this goal, .NET 5.0 introduces the [platform compatibility analyzer](/visualstudio/code-quality/ca1416) and complementary APIs to help developers identify and use platform-specific APIs where appropriate.
 The new APIs include:

 - <xref:System.Runtime.Versioning.SupportedOSPlatformAttribute> to annotate APIs as being platform-specific and <xref:System.Runtime.Versioning.UnsupportedOSPlatformAttribute> to annotate APIs as being unsupported on a particular OS.
 These attributes can optionally include the version number, and have already been applied to some platform-specific APIs in the core .NET libraries.